 In water quality monitoring, specific disease-producing (pathogenic) organisms are not easily identified.
 Testing for them is difficult, expensive, and time-consuming.
 Instead, Minnesota uses a bacteria called E. coli as a water quality standard, which can indicate the presence of pathogens.
 Protozoa and microorganisms such as giardia and cryptosporidia also cause disease; their presence may be indicated by E. coli.

-Fecal coliform and E. coli found in Minnesota rivers and steams may come from human, pet, livestock, and wildlife waste and are more common in heavily populated or farmed areas.
+The behavior of E. coli in the environment is complex.
+Seasonal weather, stream flow, water temperature, and proximity to pollution sources can all affect the amount of bacteria found in water.
+In addition, bacteria in stream sediments can survive for extended periods and may reproduce.
+E. coli found in Minnesota rivers and streams may come from human, pet, livestock, and wildlife waste and is more common in heavily populated or farmed areas.
 Bacteria may reach surface water through malfunctioning or illicit septic system connections, urban stormwater, manure spills or runoff, and more.
-Properly managing land-applied manure and manure storage can help reduce bacteria contamination in lakes, rives, and groundwater.
+Along with improved wastewater and stormwater management, properly managing manure storage and land-applied manure can help reduce bacteria contamination in lakes, rivers, and groundwater.